-For the duration of the last three decades I have worked as a professional textile historian and independent scholar.
+For the duration of the last three decades I have worked as a textile historian and independent scholar.

 The chosen path for my education in textile history is rare and based on a symbiosis of practical textile training within the Swedish Handicraft Association, theoretical work and academic studies primarily in the humanity subjects.
 Through the years I have completed further theoretical research in European collections, first and foremost in the United Kingdom and the Nordic countries.
 Added with textile experiments – in the areas of historical weaving, dyeing, needlework, knitting, plaiting and lace – so in the best possible way be able to develop new contexts for questions related to my work.

 Since 1990 I work as a Researcher and Editorial Secretary at The IK Foundation – an international, independent learned organisation for promoting Natural & Cultural history.
 Recently (2014-2017) as one of the participants in the project The BRIDGE BUILDER EXPEDITIONS – North America, Russia/Kazakhstan & Spitsbergen.